 Our fixed-fee non-molestation solicitors in London can act for various stages of contesting a non-molestation order or application on a fixed-fee basis.
 The fixed fee will depend on the volume of work involved in the case and the complexity of the matter.
 Please be advised that our fixed fees do not cover the Barrister's fees.

-If you instruct us on an hourly basis, our hourly rate for providing legal assistance with contesting a non-molestation order will be £200 + VAT per hour.
+If you instruct us on an hourly basis, our rate for legal assistance in contesting a non-molestation order will be £245 + VAT per hour.

 You can apply to change or set aside a non-molestation order by filing an application with the family court using the FL403 form.
 Our specialist team of non-molestation solicitors can provide the legal help and support needed to change or set aside a non-molestation order.